ericz99/loggy-ts/README.md

 # Loggy

-> Simplify logging in your application
+> Simplify logging in your application + TypeSafe

 # Installation